The moment I heard about the Blade 350

 I often use the term "bang for the buck" and the Blade 350 QX certainly offers that.
 A ready built & programed fully autonomous quadrocopter with sophisticated GPS, altimeter, SAFE, auto orientation correction & multi axis gyro stabilization allowing hands off pin point hovering all the way up to aerobatics if you are so inclined.
 Add in the return to home feature and of course the ability and power to lift a GoPro camera with vibration absorbing camera mount included in both ready to fly & Bind N Fly versions (both for under $500 USD) and it's easy to see the value.
 No messing about and no time wasted.
 Pull it out of the box, charge the LiPo Battery, mount your supplied GoPro Camera, and start taking amazing HD aerial video; or wait for the stars to come out and get in some night flying fun.

-Yep, there are few little gripes I have such as the included quick start guide, the inability to turn Safe Circle off in Smart Mode, the uncorrectable nose heavy CG with camera fitted, and the over discharge state of the LiPo pack if you wait to land by the secondary low voltage indication.
-The major gripe of course are those rotten propellers (which really is inexcusable), but there is a very good and inexpensive solution for that now.
+Yep, there are few little gripes I have such as the included quick start guide, the inability to turn Safe Circle off in Smart Mode, the uncorrectable nose heavy CG with camera fitted, and the slightly over discharge state of the LiPo pack if you wait to land by the secondary low voltage indication.
+The major gripe of course are those rotten propellers (which really is inexcusable), but there is a very good and inexpensive solution for that now so don't let that scare you off.

-At the end of the day, given all that the Blade 350 QX can do, the technology crammed into it, and the amounts of fun I, my wife, and so many others have had with this medium sized quad rotor RC helicopter, it's easy to overlook those few issues.
+At the end of the day, given all that the Blade 350 QX can do, the technology crammed into it, and the amounts of fun I and so many others have had with this medium sized quad rotor RC helicopter, it's easy to overlook even the prop issue.
 It's certainly changed my perspective on flying a quad heli and if you're in the market for this type of quadrocopter, it's definitely one to check out!

 Ready To Fly (RTF) 350 QX Options: